ArnaudBuchholz/gpf-js/CODESTYLE.md

 ### Documentation

-*Until jsdoc tags are updated everywhere, the [valid-jsdoc](http://eslint.org/docs/rules/valid-jsdoc) rule will be enabled case by case*

 There are three levels of documentation:

 - Sources must have a [@file](http://usejsdoc.org/tags-file.html) tag to provide summary of module content.